sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

 [How to set up Mapbox for Sharetribe Web Template](/ftw/how-to-set-up-mapbox-for-ftw/) guide for more information.

-- **`REACT_APP_CANONICAL_ROOT_URL`**
+- **`REACT_APP_MARKETPLACE_ROOT_URL`**

-This is the canonical root URL of the marketplace.
+This is the root URL of the marketplace.
 For example:
 `https://the-name-of-your-app.herokuapp.com`.
-The template uses the canonical root URL for social media sharing and SEO optimization.
+The template uses the root URL for social media sharing and SEO optimization.

 ### Building the app